development & mentoring project

 In 2021, we launch our Development and Mentoring Project with the support of Creative New Zealand.

 The Development and Mentoring Project is an innovative and integrated choral development project which gives young musicians the opportunity to grow as conductors, accompanists and composers.
-The project also develops youth leadership skills and gives choir members the opportunity to gain experience in Arts administration and planning.
+The project also develops youth leadership skills and gives choir members the opportunity to gain experience in Arts administration and governance.

 An aspiring young conductor has the opportunity to gain experience working with a high quality choir and to receive mentoring from Rowan Johnston, one of Aotearoa’s most experienced and capable conductors.
 As a member of the choir, the Emerging Conductor will get opportunities to conduct in rehearsal and in performance.